How to Start an LLC

 - Dissolution procedures

-Even single-member LLCs benefit from an Operating Agreement because it helps maintain the separation between personal and business assets, which is crucial for liability protection.
+Even single-member LLCs benefit from an Operating Agreement because it helps maintain the separation between personal and business assets, which is key for liability protection.

 6. Get Your EIN and Handle Tax Elections